 In this podcast Kim Jones shares her career journey and highlights the importance of personal enquiry, the cost to do extroverted things, how introverts have no less ambition, how extroverted behaviours are rewarded, and finding your expertise and more.

-Many thanks to Andrea Sexton of AdmirePR for hosting this interview with Kim Jones of hgkc about planning and resilience on times of uncertainty, and for agreeing that we can share it as part of Finding your North Star, season 4 conversations.
+Many thanks to Andrea Sexton, of AdmirePR, for hosting this interview with Kim Jones, of hgkc, about planning and resilience on times of uncertainty, and for agreeing that we can share it as part of Finding Your North Star.
 Kim talks about how important it is to care - not just about your people, but also about yourself.